ianlet/qwik-testing-library/README.md

 // import qwik-testing methods import {screen, render, waitFor} from "@noma.to/qwik-testing-library";
+// import the userEvent methods to interact with the DOM import {userEvent} from "@testing-library/user-event";
 // import the component to be tested import {Counter} from "./counter";